swak/8th-ndn-hackathon.github.io/hacks.md

 NFD currently implements its management protocol in the same thread as packet forwarding.
 As part of the management protocol implementation, the main thread is doing computationally intensive work, such as packet signing and signature verification, causing significant forwarding delays.

 This project moves the management protocol implementation into a separate thread.
 Packet signing, signature verification, as well as command/dataset encoding and decoding, are performed in the management thread.
-The forwarder’s data structures are shared between forwarding thread and management thread, and must be protected by a global lock.
+The forwarder's data structures are shared between forwarding thread and management thread, and must be protected by a global lock.
 Compared to the current NFD implementation, forwarding is stopped only when management is accessing those data structures, which is a shorter duration than the entire management processing.

 **Contribution to NDN**